Top 8 Ways to Shorten your Learning Curve

 #3 Take notes, often.

 Taking notes does two things; helps you retain information more effectively, and gives you a place to reference what you learned later on.
-Notes are a great place to revisit when you are feeling stuck or in need of Facebook Live content even.
+Notes are a great place to revisit when you are feeling stuck or in need of Facebook Live or Reels content even.
 Record what others who came before you, are telling you.

 #4 Study materials more than once.

 Just because you heard it once, doesn’t mean you ‘know it’.
 In fact, I would go as far to say that applied knowledge is really where the magic happens.
-Simply learning the information simply isn’t enough.
+Just learning the information simply isn’t enough.
 Learning it and then applying it is so important.
 It not only helps test your actual knowledge about the content, but helps you benefit from the information you are actually learning.

 And guess what?
 Chances are, you will do it ‘wrong’ the first dozen times.
 The difference with that is, you learn along the way.
-And, in my humble opinion you can only truly learn, when you have ‘skin’ in the game.
+And, in my own humble opinion you can only truly learn, when you have ‘skin’ in the game.

 #5 Make yourself accountable to your results (or lack thereof)

-Tell key, supportive people what you plan to do.
+Tell the supportive people what you plan to do.
 Whether this be an income goal, or how many lives you want to impact — tell someone.
 Statistics show that we are far more likely to achieve something when we tell someone else.
 Although this tip falls more along the lines of goal setting, and reaching — they matter in terms of your learning curve.

 Why?
 Well, because by telling someone you expedite your need to make it happen.
 You create urgency within yourself, and are far more likely to do the necessary work to get there.